 Other safety systems like cornering fog lamps, rear view camera with display on the infotainment screen, rear parking sensors, manually-dimming IRVMs also add to the sense of safety.
 Jeep could have offered an auto-dimming mirror on the inside, the manually operated unit does stand out as a cost-cutting measure.

 The Jeep Compass will be offered in three trim levels - base 'Sport’, mid 'Longitude’ and top-spec 'Limited’.
 The diesel variants, powered by the 2.0'Multijet II’, will only be paired to the 6-speed manual transmission.
 The petrol variants, powered by the 1.4 'Multiair’ will also be available with a 7-speed dual-clutch transmission.
-It is also not confirmed which variants - apart from the one we are driving- will be available with the Jeep Active Drive AWD system.
+The Jeep Compass is available with the 4x4 system only on the top-of-the-line Limited variant powered by the 2.0-litre diesel motor.

 Initial impressions are encouraging; it looks tough but also welcoming, has a very comfortable and spacious cabin, feels premium with the features on offer, is surprisingly good to drive and is practical too.
-There are some bits of the Compass which could have been done better (the dummy buttons on the steering wheel especially), but until we know how it is priced it will be difficult to say if this is indeed the Jeep many eager buyers in India were looking forward to.
-Jeep has a very small sales and after-sales network in India as of now, which is spread across 36 cities - for those who follow their head rather than their heart, this will be a big deciding factor.
+There are some bits of the Compass which could have been done better (the dummy buttons on the steering wheel especially), but customers may choose to ignore these because of the premium badge feeling of the SUV.
+Jeep has small sales and after-sales network in India as of now, which is spread across 50 cities - for those who follow their head rather than their heart, this will be a big deciding factor.

 By: Siddharth Photography: Vikrant Date